BlueMap-Minecraft/BlueMapWiki/wiki/customization/Storages.md

 For **Spigot, Fabric and Forge** there are a couple of [mods/plugins](https://modrinth.com/mods?q=jdbc) which add such a driver.

-Alternatively you can also **manually** download the JDBC-Driver of your choice and configure bluemap to load it:
+Alternatively you can also **manually** download the JDBC-Driver of your choice and configure BlueMap to load it:
-Download the driver-jar (e.g. [mariadb-java-client-3.2.0.jar](https://mariadb.com/downloads/connectors/connectors-data-access/java8-connector/))
+Download the driver-jar (e.g. [mariadb-java-client.jar](https://mariadb.com/downloads/connectors/connectors-data-access/java8-connector/))
 and place it in the `./bluemap` folder.
-Then set `driver-jar: "bluemap/mariadb-java-client-3.2.0.jar"` and `driver-class: "org.mariadb.jdbc.Driver"` to tell BlueMap where to find the jar and which class to load from it. *(Don't forget to remove the `#` to uncomment the settings)*
+Then set `driver-jar: "bluemap/mariadb-java-client.jar"` and `driver-class: "org.mariadb.jdbc.Driver"` to tell BlueMap where to find the jar and which class to load from it. *(Don't forget to remove the `#` to uncomment the settings)*

 ## Sqlite